Here are, in no particular order, a few of my research interests and some projects I have enjoyed working on.

 University of Toulouse, 2014 - 2018 + MIT, 2018 - 2019

 My research led me to use a wide variety of evolutionary computations & genetic algorithms that, in some cases, required a degree of customization and versatility that I didn't find in other libraries.
-I've thus put everything together in a fun modern C++ project that keeps growing.
+I put everything together in a modern C++ project.

 github logo